Field Breaks Art Club

 Why not take time out and join in with one of our short on-line art classes?
 Designed to inspire and motivate, the workshops are relaxed and fun, with an emphasis on experimentation.
 Each class will introduce a topic or demonstrate a technique for you to try at home.
 Join in during the class and chat to others for inspiration and ideas.

-Winter market in line & wash
+Sunlit doorway in line & wash

-Monday 9th February 2026, 10:00am to 11:30am
+Monday 9th March 2026, 10:00am to 11:30am

 All the elements in this scene are chosen to be easy to draw, and we will break down the composition into separate parts before linking them all together with colour.